Obesity Action Coalition’s Policy Platform: Beliefs and Efforts Supported by the OAC

 - Individuals, through increased messaging about the health impact of obesity and the incentives /opportunities listed above, need to make healthy food choices and increase physical activity.

 - Obesity is often misunderstood, which contributes to both discrimination and barriers to care.
-It is important to educate the public, health professionals, and policymakers about obesity as a chronic condition – highlighting the issues impacting obese individuals and the methods available to help.
-Individuals affected by obesity must also take the responsibility to begin changing public perception of the obese through the media.
-Negative stigma-building ads, stories or articles displaying the obese in a poor light need to be addressed immediately and combated with a realistic viewpoint explaining the negativity of the situation (ad, story, article).
+It is important to educate the public, health professionals, and policymakers about obesity as a chronic condition – highlighting the issues impacting individuals affected by obesity and the methods available to help.
+Individuals affected by obesity must also take the responsibility to begin changing public perception of individuals affected by obesity through the media.
+Negative stigma-building ads, stories or articles displaying individuals affected by obesity in a poor light need to be addressed immediately and combated with a realistic viewpoint explaining the negativity of the situation (ad, story, article).

 Schools and Obesity